1970 FIFA World Cup final

 The 1970 FIFA World Cup final was held on Sunday, 21 June, in the Estadio Azteca in Mexico City, to determine the winner of the 1970 FIFA World Cup.
 This final, between Brazil and Italy, marked the first time that two former world champions met in a final; Italy had previously won the World Cup in 1934 and 1938, while Brazil won in 1958 and 1962.

+Route to the final

 Before the finals in Mexico, Brazil had to play qualifying matches against Colombia, Venezuela and Paraguay.
 Brazil was far superior, winning all six games, scoring twenty-three goals and conceding only two.
 In the last match of the qualifying round, Brazil beat Paraguay 1–0 and had the largest official audience ever recorded for a football match, with 183,341 spectators in Brazil's Maracanã Stadium.
 In total, the Brazilian team won all 12 games, scoring 42 goals and conceding only 8.